openshift/enhancements/enhancements/builds/disable-builder-sa.md

 This feature could impact user experience if cluster admins/platform engineers do not configure a `builder` service account on behalf of developers.
 This would result in an increase in faild builds on the cluster.
-We currently do not have SLIs for builds due to the their highly variable execution.
+We do not have a "good" SLI for `BuildConfig`-driven builds at present:

+- The metric `openshift_build_status_phase_total` records the phase of the `Build` objects on the cluster, with labels for phase state (`error`, `completed`, `failed`, `canceled`, etc.).
+- The metric is a `Gauge` type, calculated by querying the state of OpenShift when the metrics endpoint for `openshift-state-metrics` is hit.
+- This metric tends to over-report failures as a percent of total builds.
+  Builds have an integrated pruning mechanism that deletes `Build` objects over time.
+By default, the 5 most recent successful and failed builds are retained.
+Over time, the ratio of successful to "failed" category builds will converge to 1.
+- `openshift_build_total` provides similar data, and suffers from the same limitations as `openshift_build_status_phase_total`.
+This is sourced from the openshift-controller-manager.

 #### Failure Modes